 Re-envision your assets

 Still stretching your budget?
 Sometimes all it takes to feel better in your space is a little imagination and elbow grease.
 Roll up the sleeves, do a thorough spring cleaning, and then take a step back.
 Is there furniture that can be moved around?
 Décor that needs to be retired or shuffled?
 Clutter that can be carted off or donated?
+(If you end up throwing out a lot of clutter, it may be worth hiring a skip).
 A thorough cleaning and a tweaked furniture layout can do wonders when it comes to making a space feel fresh and inviting – but keep in mind, the important thing is that your space supports and reflects your needs.
 Modern minimalism is not for everyone, and neither is bohemian excess, nor are tightly coordinated designer looks.
 Don’t feel pressure to strip things down to hard-edged simplicity, or over-decorate if that’s not you.
 A good approach can be small, incremental changes if you’re not sure what style will suit you best.

 Take a good look around your space and assess what you’d like to change.
 Chances are there’s a budget-friendly solution on this list that can help you achieve a fresh space that provides a healthier, more pleasant living experience for you, with just a few simple changes.